 You may find several acts of celebration in Barcelona during these days, with beautiful visual and traditional displays (for example the traditional giants of Catalunya).

 If you are going to visit the city and want to stay in central accommodations and meet people that will take care of you and make sure you have the best experience in Barcelona, do not hesitate to contact us.
-We have private apartments, private rooms in a guesthouse and shared dormitories in a hostel.
+We have private apartments, for couples and large groups of friends and families, and shared dormitories in our youth hostel.

 See you in Barcelona!